 Those who own spirit brands, but have others produce and package those products on their behalf (co-packers), may also be able to take advantage of the lower tax rates.
 Obviously, opening a distillery is the most direct path, but it may not be practical or feasible to do so before the end of 2019.
 Another option for spirit brand owners is an Alternating Proprietorship (AP).
 An AP is an arrangement where a DSP (host) alternates use of its space, equipment, etc. with another DSP (tenant).
 With an AP, the spirits brand owner can operate their own distillery using the space and equipment of their host, and distill and/or process their own spirits to qualify for the lower FET rate.

 While APs may look like a perfect solution for spirits brand owners who do not have the resources or time to open their own distilleries, there are several obstacles to obtaining an AP.
 First, establishing an AP takes several months and involves a fair amount of paperwork.
 The tenant DSP must submit a full DSP application to TTB, which can take 60 to 90 days for approval (a state distillery license may also be required).
 Then the tenant DSP needs to get TTB label and/or formula approval for each of its products under its own DSP, which in turn may require new or revised brand registrations for each state where their products are sold.
 Second, some co-packers may not be willing to operate an AP at their facility.
 APs create additional complexity and costs for the host, as they will be essentially operating two (or more) DSPs at the same time.
-Third, there are several states, including Kentucky and Ohio, that do not allow two separate entities to be licensed at a single location, which effectively forecloses the opportunity to operate as an AP in those states.
+Third, there are several states, including Ohio and North Carolina, that do not allow two separate entities to be licensed at a single location or do not recognize APs for distilleries, which effectively forecloses the opportunity to operate as an AP in those states.

 Because the tax relief offered by the CBMTRA may be short-lived (currently, it does not extend past 2019), distilleries and spirits brand owners should act quickly to confirm they can and do qualify for the lower FET rate, and maximize their potential savings.
 Please contact John Messinger for more information on this topic.